 The bridge was heavily promoted by entrepreneur Samuel Zimmerman, who was born in Pennsylvania but came to Canada in the 1840s as a contractor for the reconstruction of the Welland Canal.
 Later, he was also a contractor for the GRW line to Niagara Falls.

 Zimmerman was the main shareholder in the Zimmerman Bank, which initially operated as a private bank before receiving a charter in 1855.
-It was based in Elgin, one of the communities that comprises modern-day Niagara Falls, Ont., in what was then known as Canada West.
+It was based in Elgin, one of the communities comprising modern-day Niagara Falls, Ont., in what was then known as Canada West.

 Notes issued by the bank featured the suspension bridge and Clifton House, a hotel owned by Zimmerman, on the face.